by Susan McCarthy

 A sense of accomplishment.

-If you’ve ever found yourself tackling a larger project – a room or closet – you may have underestimated how long that it would take to complete.
+If you’ve ever found yourself tackling a larger project – a room or closet – you may have underestimated how long it would take to complete.
 Let’s face it, while your writing teacher may have taught you how to organize a school essay, probably no one in school ever said, here’s how to plan out a project and estimate how long it will take you to do.

 You run out of time and end up scrambling to shove things out of the way and make the room look presentable.
 You end up feeling angry at yourself and maybe even disappointed that you failed to reach your goal to clean that space in the time you had.